stacs-srg/valipop/docs/usage/results.md

 </dt>

 <dd>
-The population directory contains any graphs generated once the model and analysis have completed.
-The type of graph generated can be specified in the configuration.
+The *population* directory contains the exported representation of the simulated population, if specified in the configuration file.
 </dd>

 <dt>